-- Arctic foxes will be visible, however, exhibit improvements are expected to temporarily impact their time on exhibit during this winter season.
+- Arctic foxes are very tolerant of cold, however, exhibit improvements are expected to temporarily impact their time on exhibit during this winter season.

 - African penguins will have outdoor access and may be visible especially during feeding time (10:30 and 3:30 daily).